Plugin Estimation of Smooth Optimal Transport Maps: Introduction

 Central limit theorems for the empirical quadratic cost $W_2^2(P_n, Q_m)$ around its expectation have been derived by~\cite{delbarrio2019a} under mild conditions on the underlying distributions.
 As we discuss in Section~\ref{sec:clt}, however, the centering sequence $\bbE W_2^2(P_n, Q_m)$ in these results cannot generally be replaced by its population counterpart $W_2^2(P, Q)$, which is a barrier to their use for statistical inference.
-Key exceptions are obtained when $P$ and $Q$ are one-dimensional~\citep{munk1998, freitag2005} or countable~\citep{sommerfeld2018,tameling2019}, in which case non-degenerate limiting distributions for the process $W_2(P_n, Q_m) - W_2(P,Q)$ are known up to suitable scaling.
-In contrast, our work derives central limit theorems with desirable centering for any absolutely continuous distributions $P$ and $Q$ admitting sufficiently smooth densities.
+Key exceptions are obtained when the support of $P$ and $Q$ is at most three-dimensional~\citep{munk1998, delbarrio1999a,freitag2005,delbarrio2005,delbarrio2019c,manole2022b,hundrieser2022} or countable~\citep{sommerfeld2018,tameling2019}, in which case non-degenerate limiting distributions for the process $W_2(P_n, Q_m) - W_2(P,Q)$ are known up to suitable scaling.
+In contrast, our work derives central limit theorems with desirable centering in arbitrary dimension $d \geq 1$, for a large class of absolutely continuous distributions $P$ and $Q$ admitting sufficiently smooth densities.